mhasoba/TheMulQuaBio/BiolStructs_C/Part_13-Embedding_C_in_Python.md

 As long as your C code has been pre-compiled for the architecture of the system calling it, it is possible to interface with that code from languages you're already familiar with, such as R or Python.
 Even easier is calling C code from C++ which just a few simple modifications to header files.

+### Type coercion
+To interface with another language, C requires either that language to use the same data types and standards (as in C++, for instance), or the lanugage must supply a means of converting its own data types into ones C understands, and vice-versa.
+We call the process of converting one language's data type into another's **type coercion** or **type conversion**.
+In this module, we will interface with two languages: R and Python.
+We will see that coercion in Python is very simple, while in R it is rather more complicated.

 ### Compiling binaries without a `main` function

 ### Static vs. dynamic libraries